-Effectiveness of Male Condoms
+Effectiveness of External Condoms

 Condoms are very effective!
 For perfect users (those who correctly use condoms every time they have sex), the effectiveness rate is 98%.
 For typical users, the effectiveness rate is approximately 82%.³ The reason typical users have a higher failure rate is largely due to incorrect application or inconsistent usage.
 We recommend using a condom for every instance of sexual intercourse.
 Each time, pay special attention to the directions on the condom wrapper, and properly inspect the condom itself.

-How To Use A Male Condom
+How To Use An External Condom

 Knowledge and experience regarding correct condom application promotes maximum protection.
 Once the penis is erect, apply the condom prior to any contact with the vagina, anus, or mouth.
 In order to achieve the maximum protection from pregnancy and STIs, apply the condom correctly and use a new condom for every sexual encounter.
 Also, never use two condoms at once as this creates additional friction, increasing the likelihood that the condoms will tear.²